 During the summer months in Colorado I am usually outdoors on a hike or my bike and while out there I can’t help but be inspired by all the beauty surrounding me here in the mountains.
 One of the things I often think about while out there is what I am going to make for dinner.
 I just posted another fresh farro salad and this was my original version.
 Both recipes are winners in my book.

-Our daughter Kerri was out here visiting and while she is out here I am always on the search for some new vegetarian recipes to try out.
+I am always on the search for some new vegetarian recipes to try out.
 The inspiration for this salad came from some beautiful radishes from the farmers market and some fresh sugar snap peas.
 During the summer months with all the beautiful fresh vegetables available it’s super easy to throw together these salads.
 The fresh parmesan pieces give it the extra kick and salt it needs, use as much or as little as you like.
 I prefer pearled farro for this recipe.

 *original recipe from Jessica Seinfeld website Do it Delicious